-- (2) An owner of residential premises may enter the premises at any time without the tenant's permission for any of the following reasons: - (a) it is reasonably believed that - (i) the tenant is ill or injured and is unable to give permission; or
+- (2) An owner of residential premises may enter the premises at any time without the tenant's permission for any of the following reasons: - (a) it is reasonably believed that - (i) the tenant is ill or injured and is unable to give permission; or - (ii) a denial of immediate access is likely to result in damage to all or part of the premises; or - (iii) there is a risk to the tenant or another person present on the premises; or - (iv) damage has occurred to the premises; - (b) it is reasonably believed that the premises have been abandoned. - (3) An owner of residential premises may enter the premises by giving at least 24 hours' notice to the tenant if entry is for one of the following reasons: - $(a b) \quad \dots \quad \dots \quad \dots \quad \dots$ - (c) to meet commitments under the residential tenancy agreement;

-- (ii) a denial of immediate access is likely to result in damage to all or part of the premises; or - (iii) there is a risk to the tenant or another person present on the premises; or - (iv) damage has occurred to the premises; - (b) it is reasonably believed that the premises have been abandoned. - (3) An owner of residential premises may enter the premises by giving at least 24 hours' notice to the tenant if entry is for one of the following reasons: - $(a b) \ldots \ldots$ - (c) to meet commitments under the residential tenancy agreement; - (d) if it is reasonably suspected that the tenant has failed to comply with any provision of the residential tenancy agreement; - (e) to ensure that repairs have been properly carried out: - (ea) except in the case of boarding premises, to carry out an inspection within one month of the commencement of the residential tenancy agreement; - (f) to carry out routine inspections -
+s.
+56 Part 5 - Miscellaneous (d) if it is reasonably suspected that the tenant has failed to comply with any provision of the residential tenancy agreement; (e) to ensure that repairs have been properly carried out; (ea) except in the case of boarding premises, to carry out an inspection within one month of the commencement of the residential tenancy agreement; (f) to carry out routine inspections - (i) once a month, in the case of boarding premises; or (ii) once every 3 months, in any other case.
+(4) An owner of residential premises may ent premises without the approval of the tena show the premises to one prospective tenan and any persons accompanying the prosp- tenant - (a) if a notice to terminate or notice to vacate has been given - (i) on not more than one occasion on any day; and